JosVoigt/PSEMolSim_GROUP_E/README.md

 ```bash
     -DDOWNLOAD_DEPENDENCIES=off
 ```
-It is strongly recommended to download them previously as a complete fetch may be upwards off 2 minutes.
+It is strongly recommended to download them prior as a complete fetch may be upwards off 2 minutes (longest were 20 minutes on WSL2 Ubuntu).

 Building with cmake
 ---